Pitt Street: Heritage-listed properties and notable buildings

+Lincoln House, designed by noted Sydney architects Spain & Cosh in 1927, is at no. 280, and since around 2000 has been the home of the Sydney Mechanics' School of Arts.

 Pitt Street Cycleway

 During the COVID-19 epidemic in 2020 the City of Sydney installed a "pop up" (or temporary) cycleway on Pitt Street.
 This cycleway was the busiest of all the pop up cycleways installed, with an average of 4430 weekly trips.

 In March 2021 the city announced the cycleway would become permanent.
 It now connects to the King Street cycleway at the south end.